 Another way to solve this would be to pass the template file name through the URL.
 This would eliminate the need for the complex "key" business.

 Instead of "windowTemplateKey" I could add "windowTemplateFile" as a parameter.
 Then showpic.php would simply open up that file and use it.

-#10 Updated by Nathan L almost 9 years ago
+#10 Updated by Nathan L about 9 years ago

 Another workaround, if my patch isn't a good idea.
 This workaround requires no modifications to Typo3 Core.

 Create a new extension that defines tx_bettershowpic as an eID.
 This extension would look pretty much exactly like showpic.php, except it would allow you to configure different templates.